fazi-gondal/astro-blog/src/content/posts/post-9.md

 ---
-title: "Fitness and Health benefits of regular exercise"
+title: "Health benefits of regular exercise"
 description: "health is a dynamic process.it keeps on changing as we change our lifestyle, our eating habits, our sleeping routine, our thoughts, etc"
 date: 2024-03-01T08:00:00Z